Rules

 12.01 From time to time the CHI President, in consultation with the CHI Board, will decide upon the location of the Secretariat of CHI.
 Secretariat staff will liaise with the ICA Central and Regional Offices and collaborate with the ICA in the recruitment of Members and Associates; maintain the CHI website and database; answer enquiries from Members, Associates, other bodies of the ICA and the general public; assist the Executive Committee with its duties; plan, organise and record minutes of meetings of the authorities of CHI and support the delivery of CHI’s annual work programme.

 12.02 The CHI Board can engage a Secretary General.
 The CHI President signs the appointment of the Secretary General on behalf of and following the decision of the CHI Board.
-The Secretary General will take part in meetings of the CHI Board, Executive Committee, Plenary and Election Committee.
+The Secretary General will take part in meetings of the CHI Board, Executive Committee, Assembly and Election Committee.

 Meetings